|Tanya O’ Brien (PhD)

 |Anneke Verbruggen (PhD)

-Anneke is presently working as a research assistant under the supervision of Prof. Laoise McNamara in the Mechanobiology Research Group.
-This research is funded by the Centre for Research in Medical Devices (CURAM) and involves projects such as the mechanical testing of bone aggregates originally optimized by Dr. Fiona Freeman (see Alumni section).
+Anneke worked as a research assistant under the supervision of Prof. Laoise McNamara in the Mechanobiology Research Group for 6 months.
+This research was funded by the Centre for Research in Medical Devices (CURAM) and involved projects such as the mechanical testing of bone aggregates originally optimized by Dr. Fiona Freeman (see Alumni section).
+Following a 7 month backpacking trip around the world to gain perspective, Anneke returned to begin a PhD with the MMDRG group.